-- CM-A.2.1 Branches of foreign banks in Bahrain are expected to maintain provisions against potential loan losses on their books in Bahrain.
-Head offices of banks that do not wish to maintain provisions on books of their branch(es) in Bahrain should advise the CBB, on an annual basis and in writing, of the amount of provisions set aside for the bad debts of Bahrain branch(es). - CM-A.2.2.
-The CBB requires all Bahraini conventional bank licensees to set out their policy on large exposures, including limits for differing types of exposures to individual customers, banks, corporates, countries and economic and market sectors, in a policy statement which should be formally approved by the Board of Directors. - CM-A.2.3 The aggregate of large exposures may not exceed 800% of the bank's (consolidated) capital base.
-A bank may not incur an exposure to an individual counterparty or group of closely related counterparties which exceeds 15% of the reporting bank's (consolidated) capital base. - CM-A.2.4 Exposures to all connected counterparties when taken together, may not exceed 25% of (consolidated) capital base.
+Branches of foreign banks in Bahrain are expected to maintain provisions against potential loan losses on their books in Bahrain.
+Head offices of banks that do not wish to maintain provisions on books of their branch(es) in Bahrain must advise the CBB, on an annual basis and in writing, of the amount of provisions set aside for the bad debts of Bahrain branch(es).

+CM-A.2.2.

+The CBB requires all Bahraini conventional bank licensees to set out their policy on large exposures, including limits for differing types of exposures to individual customers, banks, corporates, countries and economic and market sectors, in a policy statement which must be formally approved by the Board of Directors.

+The aggregate of large exposures may not exceed 800% of the bank's (consolidated) capital base.
+A bank may not incur an exposure to an individual counterparty or group of closely related counterparties which exceeds 15% of the reporting bank's (consolidated) capital base.

+Exposures to all connected counterparties when taken together, may not exceed 25% of (consolidated) capital base.
 Shareholders with significant ownership of the bank's capital (10% and above) are not allowed to borrow from the bank (i.e. a 0% limit), however smaller shareholders will be subject to a 15% limit on an individual basis.
-Directors who are also shareholders with significant ownership are subject to the 0% limit. - CM-A.2.5 All locally incorporated Bahraini conventional bank licensees are required to report (for the attention of the Director of Banking Supervision Directorate) all large exposures, (whether exempt or not) on a quarterly basis using the Form PIR provided in Appendix BR-5. - CM-A.2.6 The CBB's prior written consent should be obtained for any loan to an employee where the amount of such loan, either singly or when added to an existing loan(s) outstanding to that employee at that date, would be equal to or in excess of BD 100,000 (or its equivalent).
+Directors who are also shareholders with significant ownership are subject to the 0% limit.

+All locally incorporated Bahraini conventional bank licensees are required to report (for the attention of the Director of Banking Supervision Directorate) all large exposures, (whether exempt or not) on a quarterly basis using the Form PIR provided in Appendix BR-5.

+The CBB's prior written consent must be obtained for any loan to an employee where the amount of such loan, either singly or when added to an existing loan(s) outstanding to that employee at that date, would be equal to or in excess of BD 100,000 (or its equivalent).